HenrikPoulsen/semantic-release-plus-action/README.md

 found with this is when I was in projects where I had subsequent steps/actions in which I wanted to know whether a new version was cut.

-> **Use Case:** For instance, in an application where I'm using `semantic-release` to manage GitHub
+> **Use Case:** For instance, in an application where I'm using `semantic-release-plus` to manage
-> releases, but also building and pushing docker images.
+> GitHub releases, but also building and pushing docker images.
 Dockerhub has a
 > [nice GitHub integration](https://docs.docker.com/docker-hub/builds/) to handle this for us, but
 > some other registries do not.
 If I need to cut a new release, then update a docker registry by
 > adding a new tagged build, I'll want to run `semantic-release` and then build a docker image, tag
 > it with a version and push it up.
 In my case I like to push up tags for `latest`, the semver (i.e.
 > `v1.8.3`), and just the major the version (i.e. `v1`).

-I want to know 1) if semantic-release cut a new version and 2) what the version is.
+I want to know 1) if semantic-release-plus cut a new version and 2) what the version is.

 There's a number of ways to handle this, but the most elegant way I found to do it was to abstract it into it's own custom action.
 It abstracts away whatever logic you need to figure out what that